Headquarters of a Notorious Tory

 The Continental Campsite

-About a week later, another column appears from the same direction by way of Hillsborough.
+About a week later, another column appears from the right by way of Hillsborough.
 However, these are part-time “militia” soldiers in everyday clothing, 1,400 Virginians.
 With them is Maj.
 Gen. Horatio Gates, the self-proclaimed hero of the Battle of Saratoga (N.Y.), in which the British army surrendered.
 Gates is the new commander of the Southern Department of the Continental Army.
 The previous commander had surrendered in Charleston.
 One source says Gates is greeted with a salute from eight cannons despite limited gunpowder supplies.[b]

 Gates informs de Kalb that he is relieved of command.
 The latter is in every sense “relieved”: Though a good military officer, as a foreigner de Kalb is not well equipped for the politics that came with command of a Continental army.
 The new forces stretch the camp further south, a mile beyond the ford.